 Land

-We continually consider the amount of land we use, including the protection of livestock and wildlife and their critical habitats, to ensure we make responsible and sustainable decisions that reduce our impact as much as possible.
-Before we break ground on any new project we have a plan in place for how to return the land back to its previous state.
+At our Groundbirch asset, we continually consider the amount of land we use, including the protection of livestock and wildlife and their critical habitats, to ensure we make responsible decisions that reduce our impact as much as possible.
+Before we break ground on any new project, we have a plan in place for how to return the land back to its previous state.

-- Planning activities to avoid wildlife migratory seasons, conducting wildlife assessments, creating wildlife crossings, managing dust control and using strict speed limits on local roads all help to reduce our impact on wildlife and livestock.
+- We plan activities to avoid wildlife migratory seasons, conduct wildlife assessments, create wildlife crossings, manage dust control and use strict speed limits on local roads all help to reduce our impact on wildlife and livestock.

 - Archeological assessments are conducted to avoid unintentionally impacting culturally and historically important areas.